Tuition fees and scholarship scheme at SeAMK

 Non-EU/EEA citizens, who confirm that they accept the study place in an English-taught Bachelor or Master degree programme starting on August 1, 2017 or later are charged tuition fees.
 In addition to the tuition fee, the students must pay for their own living costs.
 There is no tuition fee for EU/EEA citizens, exchange students or double degree students.

 First year degree students need to pay the tuition fee at the same time when accepting the study place.
-If a student who is required to pay a tuition fee does not receive a residence permit for studies in Finland, the previously paid tuition fee for the said academic year is refunded.
+The tuition fee must be paid in one installment.

 For the following study years, the tuition fee must be paid yearly when registering for the next academic year.